 Our Lily Pad is the largest preschool gym in the area, a one-of-a-kind, 5400 square foot gym space that is solely dedicated to helping your toddler grow and develop.
 Our lesson plans change monthly to keep children engaged and develop a solid foundation for gymnastics as well as life skills.
 Our class descriptions below will help you find the perfect gymnastics class for your child.
-Sign up for a FREE TRIAL class today.
+View our class schedule online and sign up for a FREE TRIAL today!
 If you have any questions, please call our member services staff at 816-347-8008

 Homeschool Preschool Gymnastics: Where Gymnastics is FUN!

 Parent and Tot class is a wonderful bonding experience for you and your toddler ages 18-36 months.
 Curing the class, parents will be their toddler’s helper to explore the Lily Pad.
 Balance, coordination, body awareness, and gross motor skills will be the focus of class while we run, jump, kick, swing, crawl and have fun in the Lily Pad.

 Little Leapers is a preschooler’s first experience in class without a parent.
 In this class, preschoolers will begin to learn the basics of gymnastics in a safe, fun, developmentally appropriate environment with other children their own age.
 Little Leapers will focus on developing bodies, minds, and social skills.
 3 year olds will work on the building block of gymnastics and academic skills while learning to share, be part of a group, take turns, and use impulse control in class.

 Jr. Jumpers (4-5 years old)